Full-Time Employment Benefits

 Life Insurance & Accidental Death Insurance

-The City provides Basic Term Life and Accidental Death & Dismemberment insurance at no cost to the employee, which becomes effective on the first day of employment.
+The City provides Basic Term Life and Accidental Death & Dismemberment insurance at no cost to the employee, which becomes effective the first of the month following 30 days of employment.
 An employee is automatically enrolled for an amount equal to one times his base annual earnings to a maximum of $50,000.
 An employee may purchase supplemental life insurance and life insurance for his family.
 Life insurance and accidental death insurance are offered through Prudential Insurance Company of America.

 Employees must have 5 full years of continuous service as a full time regular employee as of November 1st each year to be eligible for longevity pay.
 Longevity pay is paid each December at $4 per month for each year of service with a maximum of 25 years.
 Civil Service employees receive longevity pay at a rate of $4 per month after one year of service up to a maximum of 25 years, which is paid biweekly.

 This program may pay an employee up to 60% of his salary after being disabled by an injury or illness.
 The coverage begins on the 181st day after an injury or illness and may continue to age 65.
 The benefits of this plan may be coordinated with other income the employee may be receiving.
 An employee is automatically enrolled at no cost to the employee.
-This benefit is provided through Prudential Insurance Company of America.
+This benefit is provided through Dearborn National.

 Employees are paid every two weeks for a total of 26 paydays per year.